Cloudy with a Chance of Meatballs 2: Video games

 A video game titled Cloudy with a Chance of Meatballs 2, published by GameMill Entertainment, was released on September 24, 2013, for Nintendo DS and Nintendo 3DS.
 Its gameplay mechanic is similar to Fruit Ninja.

 A free mobile game titled Cloudy with a Chance of Meatballs 2: Foodimal Frenzy was developed by PlayFirst and released for both iOS and Android devices.
 The game was removed from the App Store in 2015 and is no longer available to download.

 A downloadable app titled Foodimal Funimal was released for free by Sony Pictures Home Entertainment on iOS and Android mobile devices on August 20, 2013.

-Future
+Proposed sequel

 A day after the film's release, Cody Cameron discussed the possibility of a third film, saying "I don't know that will happen, we're going to have to see what it does on September 27th, I definitely think we've set up enough character, basically enough stuff in the second film that we can branch off and do multiple stories for a third film – but you know it's kind of hard to think about that right now."

-In September 2023, Phil Lord stated that a script was completed for a third installment before the 2023 Writers Guild of America strike, entitled Planet of the Grapes, which was a direct reference to the recently released film, Kingdom of the Planet of the Apes.
+In September 2023, almost 10 years after the film's release, Phil Lord stated that a script was completed for a third installment before the 2023 Writers Guild of America strike, entitled Planet of the Grapes, which was a direct reference to the recently released film, Kingdom of the Planet of the Apes.